scottsanett/M5510-4K-High-Sierra-Installation/README.md

 * Under `FrequenciesVectors`, I changed the second hex from `0d000000` to `09000000` to enable a lowest frequency rate at 900MHz.
 The value differs for different CPU models and needs to be changed accordingly.
 * `Nofication Wake` has been changed from `YES` to `NO`;
 * `DarkwakeServices` has been removed.
+* `pmset` settings:
+	* `hibernatemode` set to 0
+	* `ttyskeepawake` set to 0
+	* `tcpkeepalive` set to 0

+## Concerning `ApplePS2SmartTouchpad.kext`
+The author of the kext seems to have postponed the development of this driver until the end of this year.
+This configuration uses Version 3.6 beta 5, which is the latest as of October 18 2018.

+The kext has been modified and tuned for a better usability, as some of the gestures are frequently misinterpreted.

+The kext now supports these gestures:
+### Click
+* bottom click: middle click
+* 1 finger click: left lick
+* 2 finger click: right click
+* 3 finger click: preview (files, webpages, look up words in dictionary)
+* 4 finger click: hide current window
+* 5 finger click: close current window (or current tab in multi-tab applications, might crash Safari as well)

+### Pinch
+* 5 finger pinch: quit application

+### Press
+* 4 finger press: show application windows
+* 5 finger press: show launchpad (keyboard shortcut for Show Launchpad needs to be mapped to F12) (3 finger press weirdly doesn't work in this version on my laptop)

+### Swipe
+* 3 finger swipe left: web browser goes forward
+* 3 finger swipe right: web browser goes backward
+* 4 finger swipe left: go to next desktop
+* 4 finger swipe right: go to previous desktop
+* 4 finger swipe up: maximum window
+* 4 finger swipe down: minimize window

+### Edge Swipe
+* right edge swipe left: notification center (keyboard shortcut for `Show Notification Center` needs to be mapped to CTRL CMD N)
+* left edge swipe right: application switcher
+* top edge swipe down: mission control
+* bottom edge swipe up: show desktop

+### Rotation
+Due to the limitation of the kext itself, the gesture doesn't look like a rotation.
+For it to work, one needs to set a finger (I'd suggest using index as it's easier) on the touchpad, and flick the middle or the ring finger, up for left rotation, down for right rotation.
+Rotations are mapped to `CMD + L` and `CMD + R`, hence right rotation refreshes webpages in browsers.

 ## Issues <a name="issues"></a>